A2.21: Going for a Sunday walk.

 Enroll now!

-This lesson focuses on everyday conversations and vocabulary related to planning and enjoying a leisurely Sunday walk, a common and pleasant activity in German-speaking countries.
-Suitable for A2 level learners, it covers invitations, describing nature and landscapes, and discussing famous hiking areas in Germany.
-The lesson supports learners in practicing verb conjugations in context and expanding their conversational skills.
+This lesson focuses on everyday conversations and vocabulary related to planning and enjoying a Sunday walk, a common leisure activity in German-speaking countries.
+It is designed for A2 learners, offering practical expressions and verb usage in context.

 Inviting Friends for a Sunday Walk

-The lesson introduces useful phrases to invite friends and arrange meeting points.
-You will find dialogs with expressions such as "Möchtest du am Sonntag einen Spaziergang machen?"
-(Would you like to go for a walk on Sunday?) and coordinating meeting times like "Wie wäre es um 14 Uhr am Parkeingang?"
-(How about 2 p.m. at the park entrance?).
-These phrases help learners practice polite invitations and planning outings.
+Learn how to invite friends for a walk and arrange meeting points.
+Key phrases include "Möchtest du am Sonntag einen Spaziergang machen?"
+(Would you like to take a walk on Sunday?) and "Wie wäre es um 14 Uhr am Parkeingang?"
+(How about 2 PM at the park entrance?).
+These dialogues help you practice polite invitations and time coordination.

 Discovering Famous Hiking Areas in Germany

-• einen Spaziergang machen – to go for a walk
+• Spaziergang machen – to go for a walk

 These lessons would not be possible without our amazing partners🙏